satpal-07/ft-news-handlebars-express/README.md

 ```

 ## Features completed
-- Be responsive - TODO:
+- Be responsive - Yes
 - Be accessible - No
 - Have pagination - Yes
 - Built using Javascript and node.js - Yes